 The Dry DivideBison Books #ad - It was the fourth of July in 1919.
 The ralph moody who was a youngster in little britches and who grew up without a father and with early responsibilities in Man of the Family, The Fields of Home, Mary Emma & Company, The Home Ranch, and Shaking the Nickel Bush all Bison Books has become a man to reckon with in The Dry Divide.

-Horse of a Different Color: Reminiscences of a Kansas Drover: Reminiscenses of a Kansas DroverBison Books #ad - His saga began on a colorado ranch in little britches and continued at points east and west in Man of the Family, Shaking the Nickel Bush, Mary Emma & Company, The Fields of Home, The Home Ranch, and The Dry Divide.
+Horse of a Different Color: Reminiscences of a Kansas Drover: Reminiscenses of a Kansas DroverBison Books #ad - Horse of a Different Color: Reminiscences of a Kansas Drover: Reminiscenses of a Kansas Drover #ad - His saga began on a colorado ranch in little britches and continued at points east and west in Man of the Family, Shaking the Nickel Bush, Mary Emma & Company, The Fields of Home, The Home Ranch, and The Dry Divide.
 All have been reprinted as Bison Books.
 Horse of a different Color ends the "roving days" of young Ralph Moody.

 Five Children and It Macmillan Collector's LibraryMacmillan Collector's Library #ad - R. Indeed, the consequences of all their wishes lead the children into many thrilling and often hilarious escapades.
 This beautifully illustrated Macmillan Collector’s Library edition of Five Children and It features the drawings of H. Edith nesbit was inspired by her own five children to write this enchanting novel, and its warm and funny portrayal of a magical childhood has ensured its presence in print ever since.